Form I-944: The Complete Guide (Free)

 We look forward to speaking with you.
 The first consultation fee is applied to the cost of your legal services.

 Manji Law is your complete immigration solution.
-If you are seeking assistance with the Atlanta Court, please give us a call.
+If you are seeking assistance with the I-944 Form, please give us a call.
 Manji Law can provide valuable insight, assistance, and a guiding hand to help you achieve your goals.

-This “public charge” change was expected to go into effect as of October 15, 2019.
-However, several parties have objected and/or issued injunctions.
+This change was expected to go into effect as of October 15, 2019.
+However, several parties objected and/or issued injunctions that delayed the initial implementation of the change.
 One such party is Judge George B. Daniels of the U.S. District Court for the Southern District of New York.
 Judge Daniels filed a preliminary injunction which has, for the time being, blocked the changes to the public charge rule from going into effect.

-Despite this, it’s possible that the public charge changes will go through and the new Form I-944, declaration of self-sufficiency, may be required of many hopeful immigrants.
-Although most individuals who will be required to submit the public charge document are accustomed to jumping through hoops, this lengthy application would best be explained by a qualified attorney, such as those from Manji Law.
+As proposed, the changes to the Public Charge Rule and the new Form I-944 will change what is required of many hopeful immigrants.
+Although most individuals who will be required to submit this document are accustomed to jumping through hoops, this lengthy application would best be explained by a qualified immigration attorney, such as those from Manji Law.

 The I-944 Declaration of Self Sufficiency form shows that an entering or remaining individual is not likely to become one requiring public assistance.
-Those requesting Immigration Services from the United States Citizenship may be required to prove that they will not burden the American tax-payers.
-This new regulation goes into effect on October 15th, 2019.
+Those requesting Immigration Services from the United States Citizenship and Immigration Services (USCIS) may be required to prove that they will not burden the American tax-payers.

 Form I-944 Help When You Need It